NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 In order to calculate sizing correctly, the mass flow rate should be provided.
 The current structure may not have a clear pathway to find required mass flow rate.
 More effort will be needed to finalize the sizing mass flow rate.
 For the time being, the decision is to implement code first with hard sizes for each pre-treated OA coils, listed in the AirLoopHVAC:OutdoorAirSystem:EquipmentList object.

+Note: It is proposed to use ventilation requirements as autosize.
+Economizer free operation may not need to turn on coils listed in AirLoopHVAC:OutdoorAirSystem.

 ##### Additional inlet node of OutdoorAir:Mixer for economizer operation

 Although the current code (Function CalcOAController in MixedAir) calculates outdoor airflow rate from both ventilation requirement and economizer operation to provide free cooling (through Function CalcOAEconomizer in MixedAir), the OA rate is finalized in the same function with given logic, and is assigned to the same outdoor air inlet node in an OutdoorAir:Mixer.
 It will be better to add a new OA inlet node for economizer use only.
 Therefore, the OA flow from ventilation requirement will be assigned to existing outdoor air inlet node, and the OA flow from economizer operation will be assigned to the new additional OA node.
 The final OA rate will be maximum values from both OA flows.